deohs/r_onramp/Introduction.md

 For example, output from pressing the "Knit" button will appear in a "R Markdown" tab in the Console pane.

-There is also a Terminal tab for interacting with the command "shell" of your operating system, such as "Bash"
+There is also a Terminal tab for interacting with the command "shell" of your operating system, such as "Bash."

 ## How the Console prompt works

 Input:

 * The prompt waits for R commands
-* You type a, R command at the prompt and press *Enter* (or *Return*)
+* You type an R command at the prompt and press *Enter* (or *Return*)
 * R will parse your commands and try execute them

 Output: